negagl/myWebsite/README.md

 ---

-## **Final notes**
+## **Final Notes**
 This project is still in development.
-It's going to be a website where i'm going to be posting all of my projects and advances.
+It's going to be a website where I'm going to be posting all of my projects and advances.